runscripts/run/README.md

 **Run** is the script manager for developers.

-* It helps to manage scripts with git
+* It helps to manage scripts with git, svn or hg.
-* It helps to re-use scripts natually
+* It helps to re-use all your scripts naturally.
-* It is highly integrated with Github
+* It is highly integrated with GitHub and others.
-* If you're writing scrips, try it now
+* If you're writing scrips, please try it now!

 ## How It Works

 ![](how-it-works.png)

-Normally we execute `run pt-summary` or `run github:runscripts/scripts/pt-summary`.
+After installing run, we can execute `run pt-summary` or `run github:runscripts/scripts/pt-summary`.

-The command `run` will download the well-known [pt-summary](http://www.percona.com/doc/percona-toolkit/2.1/pt-summary.html) from Github and run locally.
+The command `run` will download the well-known [pt-summary](http://www.percona.com/doc/percona-toolkit/2.1/pt-summary.html) from GitHub and run locally.

+You can manage your scripts with `svn`, `git` or `hg` in GitHub, Bitbucket, GitLab or anywhere.

 ## Install